dflaten/aws-reinvent-2024/AWSandScripting/AWSScripting.md

 # AWS Services with Scripting and the AWS CLI

+You can interact with AWS services through the AWS CLI or through clients that Amazon provides for several languages.

+Less complex task - use the AWS CLI
+More complex task - use the SDK

+## Use Case - Removing Data from S3
+You can use the AWS CLI to remove data like:

+`aws s3 rm --recursive s3://my-bucket-name/my-prefix`

+Kicking off multiple instances of this command for as many prefixes as you need via a bash script will allow lots of deletes.
+You can get an equivalent script in Python using the Boto3 SDK and the batch delete operations, then kicking off several instances of the script.
+However Python will give you the ability to filter or do something else with the data before you delete it.

 ## AWS Systems Manager - Session manager

 - Allows you to manage your nodes from a CLI interface without worrying about open inbound